CoderDojoZH/resources/flyer-kids/flyer-kids.md

 If you want to join our weekly dojo with your kids , please register on our Meetup page:
 http://www.meetup.com/Coder-Dojo-Zurich

-And you can, of course, visit our website:
+And you can of course visit our website:
 http://coderdojozh.github.io/

 ## content 1